Rui'an: Economy

 Rui'an has been a rich and prosperous city since ancient times.
 However, it was not until the practice of economic reform and opening that Rui'an regained its momentum.
 The people of Rui'an have been pioneers in many fields, especially in the development of China's market economy in the form of joint-stock system.

-They set up the household contract responsibility system which would encourage the citizens to take lead in the household industries, and they tried their best to sell their products.
+They set up a household contract responsibility system, which would encourage the citizens to take lead in the household industries, and they tried their best to sell their products.
 Consequently, Rui'an experienced fast economic development.
 The government induced the rural entrepreneurs and shareholders to cooperate effectively.
 Many kinds of economic systems have been introduced in Rui'an, making regional development speedier.
-One such system is the famous “Wenzhou Pattern“, which became well known both in China and abroad.
+One such system is the famous "Wenzhou Pattern", which became well known both in China and abroad.

-In 2005, Rui'an ranked 39th place in comprehensive economic strength among the first 100 counties and cities of china.
-In the 20 square kilometer economic development zone at the provincial level, there is enthusiasm for capital investment in building Rui'an into a new urban area with comprehensive development of industry, trade, science and technology.
+In 2005, Rui'an ranked 39th place in comprehensive economic strength among the first 100 counties and cities of China.
+In the 20-square-kilometer economic development zone at the provincial level, there is enthusiasm for capital investment in building Rui'an into a new urban area with comprehensive development of industry, trade, science and technology.
 Rui'an is also known for its production of plastics and auto accessories.

 Transportation

 The infrastructure of Rui'an has improved, with an ever-quickening pace of urbanization.
 Now, it has modernized traffic control, transportation and communication systems.
 The Wenzhou Yongqiang Airport, a 10,000-ton seaport and the local railway station are each less than 30 kilometers from the city proper.
 The coastal highway and the No. 104 state highway which run through the city, and the Rui'an station on the Wenzhou–Fuzhou railway are a few significant examples of developments in transportation in Rui'an.
+The Rail Transit Line 2, which started operation on April 26, 2023, arrives in Rui'an.